A GREAT RECORDED HISTORY

 Walk in the footsteps of writer Robin Maugham as he challenges a homophobic classmate to a duel.
 Eavesdrop on a meeting at King’s College gate-crashed by radical drag troupe the Sisters of Perpetual Indulgence.
 Accompany Aisling from Ali Smith’s novel Like as she pursues her lover across the city.
 Join the resistance to Section 28!

 Forster once called queer past ‘a great unrecorded history'.
-This audio trail not only records Cambridge’s vibrant queer history, it also makes it available to everyone to explore and enjoy.
+This audio trail not only records Cambridge’s vibrant queer history, it also makes it available for everyone to explore and enjoy.